WPgenWeakest Precondition Generator

 • first, we modify the presentation of wpgen so that the fun (Q:valhprop) appears insides the branches of the match t with rather than around it,

-• third, we introduce one piece of notation for each of these auxiliary definitions.
+• third, we introduce a Notation for each of these auxiliary definitions.

 Reability Step 1: Moving the Function below the Branches.